-- name The name of the module. - path The path where the module resides if not in the default MODULEPATH.
+- name The name of the module. - collection The module is a "module collection" (TMod4/LMod only). - path The path where the module resides if not in the default MODULEPATH.

 A list of conflicting module names.

 Changed in version 3.3: The collection argument is added.